 Movies are not known for staying true to the source material, especially when the source material is the Bible.
 By the way, if you haven't seen the Noah movie with Russell Crowe, don't bother, that movie is the most anti-Biblical Bible movie ever made, and it was intentional as it was made by an outspoken atheist.
 OK, I have strayed far enough and I'll get back on point now.

 I know I have mentioned it a lot throughout this series up to this point, but fear is extremely detrimental to a Christian life, and to the overall quality of life in general.
 God is love, and perfect love casts out all fear.

 We need to trust God in all aspects of our lives, holding nothing back.
 God knows what we need better than we do.
 When I look back on my life I can clearly see that when God answers my prayers, even when I initially didn't think it was what I wanted, what God has given me is always better than what I thought I should have been given.
 Sometimes we don't accept the grace of God because we think we don't deserve it, and sometimes because we think we deserve more.

-God doesn't give us what we deserve, but if we refuse to accept what He is offering us than we get what we deserve.
+God doesn't want to give us what we deserve, He wants to give us something far better, but if we refuse to accept what He is offering us than we get what we deserve.
 All have sinned and fallen short of the glory of God, and sin leads to death and hell, but God is offering something that can't be bought or earned, only accepted as a free gift.
 If we can trust God with our salvation, which we surely can, that we can trust Him with our lives.
 As the old hymn says, "I don't know what tomorrow holds, but I know who holds tomorrow."